Grape expectations: This Davie lawmaker really wants muscadine juice in schools

 The school nutrition programs would then be credited for the returns.

 HB 136 passed with 25 of 46 Democrats voting in support, as well as all but one of the 67 Republicans voting.
-The passage, however, wasn’t as smooth as the vote count might indicate.
+The passage, however, wasn’t as smooth as that tally might indicate.

 After the bill sailed through three committees, there was an unexpected 22 minutes of floor debate centered on free market concerns about the mandate vs. supporting North Carolina farmers.
 Muscadine grapes are grown primarily in eastern North Carolina and are used in jellies, jams, preserves, syrups and dessert toppings.

-“It’s one of the good things we can do for the growers and producers in this state to make this product available in our schools,” Howard said.
+“It’s one of the good things we can do for the growers and producers in this state to make this product available in our schools,” Howard said at the time.
 “It is the state fruit.”

 “If the kids would stop and try this, they would prefer it over apple and orange juice,” she told committee members.